SimplGy/simplgy.github.io/blog/_posts/2023-02-21-mobile-homes-are-great.md

 ## Definition of "Value"

 This may be controversial.
 But my definition of value here is what other people would pay for the utility a thing provides **today**.
-Defining value by price is speculation on supply shortage and long term trends that are out of control.
-So value === rent.
+Defining value by price is speculation on supply shortage and long term trends that are out of my control.
+So for me, `value of housing === rent`.
 If I moved out of town, could I rent out my house for about what the mortgage costs me?
 In the bay area, usually, absolutely not.

 Real Estate investors call this rent/price ratio [1] and in the Bay this number is *way* off the norm.
 For example, in San Jose, a home costs **42 times** a year's worth of rent, but in Cleveland, a home only costs 8 times a year's worth of rent [source](https://smartasset.com/data-studies/price-to-rent-ratio-in-the-50-largest-us-cities-2022).